The program follows this academic and co-operative education schedule. Courses are outlined below by semester.

 4

-You will solve problems involving work and the equilibrium of cantilevers, trusses and frames.
-Your studies will lead to your basic understanding of frame analysis.
+You will solve problems involving work, equilibrium of cantilevers, beams, trusses, and frames.
+Your studies will include a basic understanding of how simple beams, frames, and trusses will respond from externally applied forces.

 Credit Units: 4